coronis-computing/heightmap_interpolation/docs/source/methods.rst

 matrix with side length equal to the number of input data points.
 Therefore, this formulation becomes prohibitively complex for large datasets, as the amount of memory and computational resources required for solving and/or evaluating the interpolant is too large.
-This is the reason why there is no figure showing the result in this section, even for a small dataset as the one we are using, **it is not feasible to compute the interpolant in a reasonable amount of time and resources**.
+This is the reason why there is no figure showing the result in this section: even for a small dataset as the one we are using, **it is not feasible to compute the interpolant in a reasonable amount of time and resources**.

 However, it has the nice feature of allowing some "tunning" of the properties of the interpolating surface via the RBF type that we choose.